-When it comes to support for feminism, there are men who support the movement and its values.
+When it comes to supporting feminism, there are men who support the movement and its values.
 Some men are even quite outspoken in their support.
-But it seems a larger contingent of men do not hold such views and are opposed to feminism.
+But it seems a larger contingent does not hold such views and are opposed to feminism.

-Studies in the lasts ten to fifteen years are quite revealing concerning men’s views of feminism.
+Studies in the last ten to fifteen years are quite revealing concerning men’s views of feminism.
 In 2001, a Gallup poll found that only twenty percent (20%) of American men considered themselves feminist, with seventy-five percent (75%) saying they are not (1).
 A 2009 CBS Poll found that twenty-four (24%) of American men think the term “feminist” is an insult (2).
 It was also discovered that four out of five men refused to identify as feminist, but when a specific definition was given the number fell to two in five.
 A YouGov Poll of Britain in 2010 found that only sixteen percent (16%) of men described themselves as feminist.
 Fifty-four (54%) stated that they were not and eight percent (8%) specifically claimed to be anti-feminist (3).

 What explains the resistance to feminism from many men?
 We offer several reasons.